AkimfromParis/akimfromparis/README.md

 - Open-source database PostgreSQL transformed into a vector database by the great library PG Vector

-Plus Q&A analysis in Japanese, embedding pricing war, and generative AI strategy of France, USA, and Japan.
+Plus Q&A analysis in japanese, embedding pricing war, and generative AI strategy of France, USA, and Japan.
--->